András Kern

-András Kern (born 28 January 1948 in Budapest) is a Hungarian actor, producer, writer, singer and comedian.
+András Kern (born 28 January 1948) is a Hungarian actor, producer, writer, singer and comedian.

 Life

-In 1965 Kern produced a film with a friend, entitled Mi Lesz?
+In 1965, Kern produced a film with a friend, entitled Mi Lesz?
 (What will happen?), and subsequently won first prize in the 13th Hungarian National Amateur Film Festival.

-In 1970 he graduated from the Academy of Drama and Film in Budapest.
+In 1970, he graduated from the Academy of Drama and Film in Budapest.
 He has appeared in numerous films, has written and appeared in many radio sitcoms as well as in many popular Hungarian TV shows such as Heti Hetes and Activity Show.
 He dubbed Woody Allen in several movies.